Stabler-Leadbeater Apothecary Museum

-Children under five are free with a paying adult.
+Children four and under are free with a paying adult.

 Click here for $1.00 off your visit!
 Limit one eSavings coupon per visit, please.

 Discounts are available to AAA Members.
-Admission is free for members of the Mortar and Pestle Society, AAM members and Alexandria City Employees.
+Admission is free for members of the Mortar and Pestle Society, AAM members, HHMC member organizations, and Alexandria City Employees.

 The museum is not wheelchair accessible beyond the first floor.
 The City of Alexandria complies with the terms of ADA.
 An individual with a disability who wishes to request a reasonable accommodation may contact the Museum at 703.746.3852 at least one day prior to visit.

 The Museum Shop at the Stabler-Leadbeater Apothecary Museum offers a wide variety of gifts and merchandise associated with the apothecary, medical history, and historic Alexandria.
 Products include private label tea, holiday ornaments, children’s items and a large selection of books related to medicine in America.
 Additional merchandise is available online from The Alexandria Shop.

 The Stabler-Leadbeater Apothecary Shop is located in the heart of Old Town Alexandria, near many shops, restaurants, and other museums and historic sites.
 Alexandria is half-way between Washington, D.C. and Mount Vernon.

 Take the George Washington Parkway south, past the airport, into Alexandria.
 The Parkway becomes Washington Street in the City.
 Go about a mile, past Queen Street, and turn left on Cameron Street, opposite Christ Church.
 Go four block, past City Hall, and turn right on North Fairfax Street.
 Go one block, past King Street, and the museum will be on your right.